S'pore cannot slacken in Covid-19 efforts, global cooperation is key: PM Lee

-SINGAPORE - Singapore cannot afford to slacken in its effort to keep Covid-19 in check as the virus will rear its head in new and unimaginable ways, said Prime Minister Lee Hsien Loong.
+Singapore cannot afford to slacken in its effort to keep Covid-19 in check as the Sars-CoV-2 virus will rear its head in new and unimaginable ways, said Prime Minister Lee Hsien Loong.

 "It can be a mutant, it can be a new avenue which you did not spot, but you cannot afford to slacken, and you must always think beyond what you imagine is likely to happen."

-PM Lee was speaking on Wednesday (May 19) at the US Chamber of Commerce's inaugural Global Forum on Economic Recovery, which brings together government and business leaders to discuss opportunities and barriers to global recovery.
+PM Lee was speaking at the US Chamber of Commerce's inaugural Global Forum on Economic Recovery yesterday, which brings together government and business leaders to discuss opportunities and barriers to global recovery.

-In a virtual fireside chat with US Chamber executive vice-president Myron Brilliant, he said Singapore's prior experience with the severe acute respiratory syndrome (Sars) in 2003 helped it handle the coronavirus pandemic.
+In a virtual fireside chat with US Chamber executive vice-president Myron Brilliant, he said Singapore's prior experience with Severe Acute Respiratory Syndrome (Sars) in 2003 helped it handle the coronavirus pandemic.

 "That primed our system to gear up for a next new disease, and primed our population to understand what was at stake and what kind of collective responses we needed," he said.

-There were 38 new Covid-19 cases reported in Singapore as at noon on Wednesday, including 34 in the community, taking Singapore's total to 61,689.
+There were 38 new Covid-19 cases reported here as at noon yesterday, including 34 in the community, taking the total to 61,689.

-The pandemic also reminded everyone of the importance of international cooperation, which has largely held up, added PM Lee.

-"There was a scramble for PPE (personal protective equipment) at the beginning, there is a scramble for vaccine doses now, but internationally, supply chains have not broken down.
+PM Lee said the pandemic reminded everyone of the importance of international cooperation which has largely held up.
+"There was a scramble for PPE at the beginning, there is a scramble for vaccine doses now, but internationally supply chains have not broken down.
 You can still buy iPhones made in any number of countries, you can still buy cars, which require parts from many continents."

-He noted that the world has not taken "giant strides towards autarky", meaning "total self-reliance".
+He said the world has not taken "giant strides towards autarky", meaning total self-reliance.
 Nor can a small and open country such as Singapore afford to seal its borders off.

 "Protectionism?
 Yes.
 Autarky?
 No. That is a qualified plus.